iamd3vil/getvacc.in/README.md

+# Notice: This no longer works now because of the rate limits and stale data of Cowin API.

 # Getvacc.in :syringe:
 A website which sends an alert when there is a slot of vaccine is available.
 This periodically checks CoWin API and sends a web push when a slot is available for a pincode.